- No products in the cart.

 The biggest irony in India is even the educated class of consumers live with this myth.
 They perceive crystallized honey as fake and adulterated, in spite of clear instruction on the honey label.

-This myth has done so much of damage that, the availability of natural honey in the marker has become scarce.
+This myth has done so much damage that, the availability of natural honey in the marker has become scarce.

 People selling genuine honey feel discouraged while the people selling synthetic honey and denatured honey is flourishing.